vuichka/game-of-life-rust/README.md

 ## Usage

-1. If you don't have Rust Programming Language install, please go [here](https://www.rust-lang.org/tools/install) and install it, or use this if you’re running **macOS**, **Linux**, or another **Unix-like OS**:
+0. If you don't have Rust Programming Language installed, please go [here](https://www.rust-lang.org/tools/install) and install it, or use this if you’re running **macOS**, **Linux**, or another **Unix-like OS**:
 ```shell
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-2. Clone the repository to your machine in your place.
+1. Clone the repository to your machine in your place.
 ```shell
 git clone https://github.com/vuichka/game-of-life-rust.git
 ```

-3. Run
+2. Run
 ```shell
 cargo run --release
 ```